 - To reduce campus use of fossil fuels

-To carry out the project, UMW entered into performance contracts with Honeywell International.
+To carry out the project, UWM entered into performance contracts with Honeywell International.

 Honeywell conducted a building-by-building energy audit, then recommended energy-saving changes, guaranteeing that they would result in a specific reduction in energy use.
 With a performance contract, there’s no up-front cost.
 The contractor gets paid from the money saved by the energy reduction.
 If the savings don’t reach the guaranteed level, the contractor doesn’t get paid.

 So everybody won.
-And keeps winning, with year after year of reduced energy costs for UMW and for the environment.
+And keeps winning, with year after year of reduced energy costs for UWM and for the environment.

 Carbon Neutral Shipping with Cloverly